2 min read

 Cogongrass is an aggressive weed that is rapidly spreading across Alabama and the Southeast.
 Learn important steps you can take to slow the spread of this environmental invader.

-Cogongrass (Imperata cylindrica) is a noxious weed that reduces forest productivity, destroys wildlife habitat, and affects rights-of-way.
+Cogongrass (Imperata cylindrica) is highly invasive and a recognized noxious weed.
+It reduces forest productivity, degrades wildlife habitat, and affects rights- of-way maintenance.
 It can spread quickly by hitchhiking on skidders, road graders, mowers, food plot equipment, and other forest and road maintenance equipment (figure 1).
+Preventing spread is much more cost effective than the impact and treatment costs of new infestations.

-By following these three steps, you can help to significantly slow the spread of cogongrass.
+By following these three steps, you can help significantly slow the spread of cogongrass.

 • Leaves are 1⁄2 to 1 inch wide and 1 to 5 feet tall.
 Leaf margins are finely serrated (rough).
 The leaves are often yellowish green (figure 2) with a whitish midrib that may be off-center, especially near the base of the leaves.
 Leaves turn a distinctive reddish tan color in winter (figure 3).